hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

 + Surprising fact
   + one weight needs to know about other weights in order to be able to change even in the right direction
   + the learning algorithm only requires local information
-  + everything that one weight needs to know about the other weights
-  + the data contained in the difference of two correlations
+  + everything that one weight needs to know about the other weights: the data contained in the difference of two correlations
   + derivatives of log probability of a visible vector

     \[ \frac{\partial \log p(\mathbf{v})}{\partial w_{ij}} = \langle s_i s_j \rangle_{\mathbf{v}} - \langle s_i s_j \rangle_{model} \]